Motor Vehicle Theft

-The state of Colorado adheres to the American principal that to own and control one’s property is a fundamental right.
+The state of Colorado adheres to the American principle that to own and control one’s property is a fundamental right.

-Because of this, state laws treat theft as a serious violation, and stiff penalties are imposed for offenses such as motor vehicle theft.
+Because of this, state laws treat theft as a serious violation, and stiff penalties are imposed for offenses such as motor vehicle theft, or car-jacking.
 While some instances of theft in Colorado are treated as misdemeanors, the increased value of motor vehicles makes stealing a car a felony in most cases.

 Such crimes expose defendants to particularly harsh penalties, and without a successful felony defense, convictions of motor vehicle theft felony could result in the loss of rights, such as the ability to own a gun.

-A car theft offense charge will involve a violation of Colorado Revised Statutes section 18-4-401, which addresses theft generally.
+A car-jacking charge will involve a violation of Colorado Revised Statutes section 18-4-401, which addresses theft generally.

 The general theft statute punishes a person who “knowingly obtains or exercises control over anything of value of another without authorization, or by threat or deception” with no intention of ever returning it.